-All students entering Kindergarten, 3rd, 6th, 8th, and 10th grade are required to provide proof of residency before school begins.
+All students may be required to provide proof of residency before school begins.
 Proof must be based on documentation issued after June 1 of the current school year and dated within 60 days.
 The district reserves the right to request proof of residency at any time during a student's academic career.